-- Remedial courses approved by a UW Center will count in determining your academic progress. - 6.
-The credits you carn for any course may be counted only once.
-If you enroll a second or third time in a course that you have already completed successfully, the credits you earn for that course will not be counted in determining your academic progress.
-However, the credits for repeat courses will be counted in determining your eligibility for financial aid (see #1 above). - 7.
-If you enroll in a course as an auditor, that course will not be counted as either a course attempted or as a course completed.
-However, if you change your enrollment in a course from credit to audit, that course will be counted as a course attempted and as a course which you did not complete successfully. - 8.
-If you receive a grade of incomplete in a course, the credits will be counted as credits attempted, but will not be counted as credits earned until the incomplete grade is changed to a grade of D or higher. - plete grade is changed to a grade of D or higher.

-9. If you lose your financial aid eligibility for failing to meet these requirements, you may appear the decision to the designated committee at your campus.
-The committee may allow you to receive financial aid for one additional semester if it finds that there were mitigating circumstances which caused your unsatisfactory academic progress.
-The Student Services Office at your campus can tell you more about this committee and about satisfactory academic progress.
+- 5. Remedial courses approved by a UW Center will count in determining academic progress. - 6.
+The credits earned for any course may be counted only once.
+If the student enrolls a second or third time in a course already completed successfully, the credits earned for that course will not be counted in determining the student's academic progress.
+However, the credits for repeat courses will be counted in determining eligibility for financial aid (see #1 above). - 7.
+If the student enrolls in a course as an auditor, that course will not be counted as either a course attempted or as a course completed.
+However, if enrollment is changed in a course from credit to audit, that course will be counted as a course attempted and as a course which was not completed successfully. - 8.
+If the student receive a grade of incomplete in a course, the credits will be counted as credits attempted, but will not be counted as credits earned until the incomplete grade is changed to a grade of D or higher. - 9.
+If the student loses financial aid eligibility for failing to meet these requirements, decisions may be appealed to the designated committee at his or her campus.
+The student may be allowed to receive financial aid for one or more additional semesters if there were mitigating circumstances which caused the unsatisfactory academic progress.
+(An example of mitigating circumstances may be that the student only attempted part-time enrollment during some of the semesters.)
+The student services office at the student's campus can explain more about this committee and about satisfactory academic progress.